|Deborah Rudy (#47416386)|

 |Bio and Links|

 I saw my aunt spend more than 2 decades on foot, in letters of inquiry and on the phone, tracing our maternal line back to three different passengers on the Mayflower.
-It's simply wonderful now to be able to do so much ancestor research online, thanks in part to Find A Grave VOLUNTEERS!|
+It's simply wonderful now to be able to do so much ancestor research online.|

 I work from actual headstones, not from published lists of graves, and I confirm my photo data with Federal census records, town records, historical county records, birth, marriage and deaths from church records and Federal mortality schedules.
 Every fact for any photo or memorial I post has been researched.
 So if you send me an edit, please also cite the source of the edit information.